 There are several theorems related to chords and radii or diameters that connect to them.
-We will first prove that a diameter that bisects a chord is perpendicular to that chord, and bisects the arc that the chord subtends.
+In today’s lesson, we will first prove that a diameter that bisects a chord is perpendicular to that chord and that it also bisects the arc that the chord subtends.

-To prove that lines are perpendicular, we can use the Linear Pair Perpendicular Theorem – if two straight lines intersect at a point and form a linear pair of equal angles, they are perpendicular.
+In order to prove that two lines are perpendicular, we can use the Linear Pair Perpendicular Theorem.
+This theorem states that if two straight lines intersect at a point and form a linear pair of equal angles, they are perpendicular.

 AB and CD intersect at point E, so we’d need to prove the angles created at that intersection point, ∠OEC and ∠OED, are equal.
 That is easy to do with triangle congruency, if we connect the chord’s endpoints with the center, as the sides are all equal.